adharshmk96/stk/docs/gsk.md

 server.Get("/path2", func(c gsk.Context) {
     // handle the request
 })
 ```

-### Route grouping
+### Route Grouping

-You can group routes and apply middleware to the group
+Group routes and apply middleware to the group:

 ```go
 server.Use(MyMiddleware)